Yes, if you hold a GED diploma, there’s nothing that should hold you back from enrolling in a community college.

 So in case you’re looking to attend a 4-year college or university and want to experience traditional on-campus life, your GED diploma will still get you there, but the road might be a bit longer and tougher.

-But since not all academic institutions, particularly some highly competitive top-notch schools, will treat your GED credential in the same way as a high school diploma, it could be wise to focus specifically on schools that mention GED acceptance in their application requirements.
+But since not all academic institutions, particularly some highly competitive top-notch schools, will treat your GED credential in the same way as a high school diploma, it could be wise to focus specifically on schools that mention GED acceptance in their college application requirements.

 On the other hand, since the introduction of the latest, fully computer-based GED test version, the number of schools that recognize and accept GED College-Ready scores has steadily increased.